cgeoga/BesselK.jl/README.md

 ForwardDiff.jl**, including providing derivatives with respect to the order parameter \nu.

+Derivatives with respect to \nu are significantly faster than any finite differencing method, including the most naive fixed-step minimum-order method, and in almost all of the domain are meaningful more accurate.
+Particularly near the origin you should expect to gain at least 3-5 digits.
+Second derivatives are even more dramatic, both in terms of the speedup and accuracy gains, now commonly giving 10+ more digits of accuracy.

+As a happy accident/side-effect, if you're willing to give up the last couple digits of accuracy, you could also use `ForwardDiff.jl` on this code for derivatives with respect to argument for an order-of-magnitude speedup.
+In some casual testing the argument-derivative errors with this code are never worse than `1e-12`, and they turn 1.4 \mu s with allocations into 140 ns without any allocations.

 In order to avoid naming conflicts with `SpecialFunctions.besselk`, this package exports two functions: `adbesselk` and `adbesselkxv`.
 The first function is K_\nu(x), and the second function is (x^\nu)\*K_\nu(x).
 This second function has the nice property of being bounded at the origin when \nu>0, and comes up in the Matern covariance function, which was the primary motivation for this implementation.
-The function `adbesselk` returns `SpecialFunctions.besselk` if `v isa AbstractFloat`, since the AMOS `besselk` is slightly more accurate.
-But otherwise, it returns `BesselK._besselk`, which is the Julia-native implementation here that provides very accurate derivatives.
+The function `adbesselk` returns `SpecialFunctions.besselk` if `v isa AbstractFloat`, since the AMOS `besselk` is slightly more accurate, and there is a rule in place for the exact argument derivatives.
+But otherwise, it returns `BesselK._besselk(v, x, args...)`, which is the Julia-native implementation here that provides very accurate derivatives.

 Here is a very basic demo: